UGC to be repealed? Centre likely to form new commission for higher education

-The government is likely to repeal University Grants Commission (UGC) and appoint a new commission for higher education in across the country.
+The Centre has prepared a draft Act to replace the University Grants Commission with a new regulator for higher education in the country.

-The Ministry of Human Resource and Development (HRD) has prepared a draft bill to replace the UGC with a higher education commission, media reports say.
+The Act will be called the Higher Education Commission of India Act, 2018 (Repeal of University Grants Commission Act).

 The draft bill has claimed that new institution will provide more autonomy to colleges and facilitate holistic growth of the education system and will provide greater opportunities to students at more affordable cost.